 Applicants seeking financial aid are encouraged to apply for a scholarship.
-Information about how to apply for a scholarship - for either Teaching Artist Project or Summer Institute - can be found in the application guidelines at the links above.
+Information about how to apply for a scholarship—for either Teaching Artist Project or Summer Institute—can be found in the application guidelines.
 Scholarships are available to participants thanks to The Wiley Fund.

 The Birkhofer Family created The Wiley Fund, a charitable fund in memory of their son, Wiley Birkhofer.
 The Wiley Fund will provide scholarships and support for Teaching Artist trainees and interns in Community-Word Project's Teaching Artist Project.

 Wiley was about to begin work as a trainee in the Teaching Artist Project at Community-Word Project at the time of his death in 2014.
 He was a powerful and influential member of Community-Word Project's Summer Institute 2014, and we looked forward to welcoming him into our Teaching Artist community.
 Creative writing and, specifically, poetry was his passion, which he wanted to share with children living in hard hit communities across New York City after graduating with an MFA from New York University.
 Sadly, his nascent writing and teaching career was cut short at the age of twenty-seven.